adityathebe/adityathebe.com/content/posts/http-with-nodejs-sockets/index.md

 ---
-title: Let's make a raw http request with Sockets in NodeJs
+title: Basic introduction to HTTP requests with TCP Sockets in NodeJs
 date: '2020-03-22 22:00'
+modified_date: '2020-09-07 14:30'
 categories:
   - TCP
   - HTTP
   - Sockets
 slug: /raw-http-request-with-sockets-nodejs
 featuredImage: ./http.png
-description: Set up ssh keys on your github account
+description: Understand the structure of HTTP messages and how they work with network sockets in NodeJs
 ---

 I love programming in NodeJs; mainly due to the speed in which I can quickly get an application up and running.
 Need to make an http request ? `npm install axios` and a few lines of code will do the trick.
 Need to create an http server? `npm install express` and with few lines you've an http server running.
 Now take a look at this [StackOverflow answer](https://stackoverflow.com/a/1359700/6199444) on how to make http request in Java.
 There's just so much of code to write ...